 Find out if the country you are travelling to on business has issued travel advice or a travel advisory.

-This program allows you to pass quickly through Canadian customs at major Canadian airports.
+This program allows you to pass quickly through Canadian customs.

 You can use this card to help you cross the Canada-U.S. border faster when you travel for business.